Nestlé Dividend Day 2016

 One of the new focuses for the business going forward is food-and-beverage-as-a-delivery-mechanism-for-pharmaceuticals.
 It will take years, if not decades, to materialize but according to The Wall Street Journal‘s story on April 12, 2016, the Swiss titan has been working on prescription medications that will be tailored to the genetic profile of customers.
 This is thanks to a research and development program internally that was given $500 million to develop medical foods for people with chronic diseases such as Alzheimer’s, epilepsy, and intestinal disorders.
 Imagine the profitability if they can do things like develop food that gives folks with Crohn’s Disease relief from their symptoms.
 They’re striking strategic deals with pharmaceutical companies to develop “amino acid-based products to treat muscle loss”.
 It’s in anticipation of an aging global population; to go where the money is and create products people don’t even realize they need or demand, yet.

 Part of my love for Nestlé is what it reveals about human nature.
 If you’re a typical American shareholder, you probably own the ADR.
 You can’t trade options on it.
 You can’t borrow against it on margin.
-You have to pay cash for it, in full, and then get a single, annual dividend payout like you might at a private family business.
+You have to pay cash for it, in full, and then receive a single, annual dividend payout like you might at a private family business.
 The stock price sometimes goes sideways for years as people neglect it and the intrinsic value grows internally along with the payouts.
 Its accounting is conservative.
 Its returns on capital are far higher than they appear at first glance if you’re just doing quick calculations imported from a finance portal.
-If you’re 20 or 30 years old, and have a reasonable chance at a 50+ year run in front of you, I’d argue that any halfway intelligent person would consider buying some from time to time, locking it away, and never selling it; holding it no matter what happens as a sort of economic oak tree meant to be left for old age or future generations.
-Present known factors considered, it seems an extraordinarily difficult thing, mathematically, not to enjoy a satisfactory return 25 years from now.
+If you’re 20 or 30 years old, and have a reasonable chance at a 50+ year run in front of you, I’d argue that any halfway intelligent person would consider buying some from time to time, locking it away, and almost never selling it; holding it no as a sort of economic oak tree meant to be left for old age or future generations.
+Present known factors considered, the numbers seem to indicate that it offers a high probability of satisfactory returns over the next 25 years.